BingX Review 2026

 The BingX Card

 BingX has introduced a crypto debit card that lets you spend your exchange balance at merchants worldwide.
-I have not tested this personally, but the concept mirrors what Bybit and Crypto.com offer.
+The concept mirrors what Bybit and Crypto.com offer.
 For traders who keep active balances on BingX, it removes the step of withdrawing to a bank before spending.
 Worth investigating if you trade frequently and want direct access to your funds.

 Growing Fast in SEA and LATAM